 We work with New York City's schools, community-based organizations, and community gardens to build and maintain community smart farms, food hubs and green spaces.

 We leverage technical skills and tools to advance farming practices.
 With access to affordable, user-friendly technology solutions, urban and commercial farmers can integrate data-informed practices to improve their farm sites.

 We partner with employers to integrate employment based skills into our training & place alumni into gainful employment positions.
 Upon successful completion of our job training programs, participants are matched to 3-6 month subsidized internship roles with one of our community partners, at no or reduced cost to local employers.

-the communities most impacted by it - in New York City and abroad.
-Food access
+not accessible to the communities most impacted by it - in New York City and abroad.
+Food access is being

 It's access - for the people that need it.

 We decided to bring modern farming practices and agricultural technology to our communities and in the process, help up-skill young jobseekers to fill the gainful employment roles emerging from this booming sector.
 We can reshape our local food economy.
 We can create pathways into these emerging sectors and advance economic mobility.
 We can create collaborative, community-centric models that advance urban, peri-urban and rural food systems for generations to come.